 Acceptance of transfer credit is limited to academic credit earned at a regionally accredited institutions or through the appropriate accrediting agency for institutions of higher education abroad.
 Students should bear in mind that many community and technical colleges offer both academic and non-academic (vocational/technical) courses.
 Credits earned by completing non-academic courses, even those completed at regionally accredited institutions, will typically not be accepted as transfer credits.
-Students transferring from Louisiana public universities and community colleges may find some course equivalencies on the Louisiana Transfer Course Guide.
-(Alternate site for the Transfer Guide.)
+Students transferring from Louisiana public universities and community colleges may find some course equivalencies on the Louisiana Master Course Articulation Matrix.

 Once institution accreditation is verified, determination of course equivalents is based on course descriptions obtained from the transfer institution’s catalog and by other means as necessary.
 Students may be asked to submit a syllabus for a course if more detailed information is required.